Turhan Bey: Army service

 As a Turkish subject, Bey had not been eligible to be called by the draft board.
 That changed when Turkey declared war on Germany in February 1945, and in June, Bey was inducted into the army at Fort MacArthur.

 He served at Santa Ana Army Air Base for a time and performed in The Loves of Carmen at Camp Roberts in 1944.

 Bey was in the army for 18 months, which halted his career's momentum.

 When he got out, Universal offered him a film that Bey refused, and he was put on suspension.
 It sold his contract, which had three years to go, to Eagle-Lion.

 Bey later recalled his time at Universal as "very pleasant, very constructive; the end, unfortunately, a big flop but c'est la vie...It was a studio of cooperation where the biggest producer was never too big to listen to you...I should have been a little more serious about my work but I was very young."
-Lubin said Bey leaving Unversal was "too bad because that boy had a fabulous photogenic personality."
+Lubin said Bey leaving Universal was "too bad because that boy had a fabulous photogenic personality."